 6. Use a Modern Knowledge Management Platform

-A simple knowledge base (or legacy knowledge solution) that’s difficult to use, integrate, and maintain won’t help agents…it can only slow them down.
+A simple knowledge base (or legacy knowledge solution) that’s difficult to use, integrate, and maintain won’t help agents…it will only slow them down.

 - Integrations with CCaaS platforms to natively to surface answers faster

-- Ability for agents to easily leave comments on suggested content that needs updating
+- Ability for agents to easily leave comments on knowledge base content that needs updating

 - Insight and analytics to contact center managers—particularly for content not being used, or content that receives poor feedback from customers or agents